 The Basics of Drug Crimes

 There is much confusion surrounding drug offenses in Ohio.
-The drug laws and classifications are vast and tremendously complex.
-If you are charged with a drug-related crime, you should contact an experienced attorney immediately.
+The drug laws and classifications are vast and tremendously complex so it can be quite easy to be charged with a criminal offense.
+If you are charged with a drug-related crime, you should contact an experienced Dayton drug crimes attorney immediately.

 What is a drug crime?

 Drug crimes in Ohio usually have to do with possessing, manufacturing or distributing illegal drugs.